Duke9866/Simple-Hacks/README.md

 # Simple-Hacks
-This repository contains simple hacks to problems which I came up with in my life.
+This repository contains simple hacks to problems which I encountered in my life.